WICG/nav-speculation/browsing-context.md

 For a more concrete example, consider `https://aggregator.example/` which wants to prerender this GitHub repository.
 To make this work, GitHub would need to add the opt-in to allow the page to be prerendered.
 Additionally, GitHub should add code to adapt their UI to show the logged-in view upon activation, by removing the "Join GitHub today" banner, and retrieving the user's credentials from storage and using them to replace the signed-out header with the signed-in header.
 Without such adapter code, activating the prerendering browsing context would show the user a logged-out view of GitHub in the top-level tab that the prerendering browsing context has been activated into.
 This would be a bad and confusing user experience, since the user is logged in to GitHub in all of their other top-level tabs.

+Exactly how storage access is blocked is still under discussion, in [#7](https://github.com/jeremyroman/alternate-loading-modes/issues/7).
+In particular, asynchronous storage operations could either immediately fail, or they could hang until activation, at which point they might succeed.
+And, for simpler types of storage such as cookies, it might be possible to do a merge from partitioned to unpartitioned storage, so we might want to explore partition-merging alternatives to full blocking.

 #### Communications channels that are blocked

 - Prerendering browsing contexts have no reference to the `Window`, or other objects, of their referrer.
 Thus, they cannot communicate using [`postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) or other APIs.